 Parker also brings to the field an appreciation of manufacturing issues gained as a foreman of a 14-person sheet metal shop.
 He holds a master’s degree in English and served for eight years as an editor of a literary publication, the Northeast Journal.

-A technology opinion editorial by Miles, titled “Upfront Engineering is Real Business,” can be accessed here.
-An online guest post in Forbes titled “How An Old Analysis Technique Could Strengthen The U.S. Manufacturing Revival” can be found here.
+An online guest post by Parker in Forbes, titled “How An Old Analysis Technique Could Strengthen The U.S. Manufacturing Revival,” can be found here.

-Lynn Manning, President, has over 25 years’ professional experience in public relations with both domestic and international agencies as well as her own consultancy.
+Lynn Manning, President, has more than 25 years’ professional experience in public relations with both domestic and international agencies as well as her own consultancy.
 She has lived and worked in five different countries outside the U.S., is fluent in French and speaks conversational Japanese.

 Elected to the scientific research society Sigma Xi upon receiving her Sc.
 B. from Brown University, Manning has written about scientific, technical and medical subjects for three decades.
 She has a strong background in journalism and advertising copywriting: while overseas she worked as a newspaper reporter and photographer, wrote as a stringer for AP, Middle East Health and the Australian Financial Review, and was a copywriter for advertising agencies Ogilvy & Mather and J. Walter Thompson.
 She spent seven years in Japan, heading the Asia office for Gibbs & Soell, PR, Inc. and working with Tokyo-based agencies Cosmo PR and adcomm.

-Hanson is a writer and manufacturing consultant with over 30 years in manufacturing and business management.
-He covers a wide range of topics, from anything machining or fabrication-related to consumer products, oil and gas, CAD/CAM/FEA, and ERP systems.
+Kip Hanson is a writer and manufacturing consultant with over 30 years in manufacturing and business management.
+He covers a wide range of topics, from anything machining or fabrication-related to consumer products, oil and gas, additive manufacturing (3D printing), CAD/CAM/FEA, ERP and PLM systems.

-Parker Group also works with a network of outside communications specialists with many years of collective experience working for business and technology publications.
-Our associates have served as writers and editors for such publications as Industry Week, Desktop Engineering, Tooling & Production, etc.
+Parker Group also works with a network of outside communications specialists with decades of collective experience working with business and technology publications.
+Our associates have served as writers and editors for leading trade and business technology media in a wide variety of engineering and manufacturing fields.